 Throughout Section~\ref{minmaxarg} we will assume our closed surface $M$ to be orientable.
-This is not a restrictive assumption for us: If $M$ is non-orientable, we can replace it by its orientation double covering and work there.
-In fact, the existence of infinitely many periodic orbits for the double covering of $M$ clearly implies the same result for $M$
+This is not a restrictive assumption for us: If $M$ is non-orientable, we can replace it by its orientation double cover and work there.
+In fact, the existence of infinitely many periodic orbits for the orientation double cover of $M$ clearly implies the same result for $M$.

 We take the energy $\kappa$ into account, by considering the one-parameter family of functionals $\mathbb{S}_{\kappa} : \mathcal{M}\rightarrow \R$ given by

 Critical points of $\mathbb{S}_{\kappa}$ are in one-to-one correspondence with periodic orbits of energy $\kappa$: More precisely, a critical point $(x,T)$ is associated to the $T$-periodic orbit $\gamma(t)=x(t/T)$ which has energy $E(\gamma,\dot\gamma)=\kappa$.
 Notice that $T$ is not necessarily the minimal period of $\gamma$.